39 Fun Things to Do In Leavenworth (Complete Guide!)

 The Danish Bakery is located right on Front Street and is the place to go for strudel!
 They typically offer three types: cherry, apple, and raspberry cream cheese.
 Even if you’re not in the mood for a pastry, pick one up to have with your coffee the next morning.
 You will not regret it.

-The Stein Beer Hall is located in downtown Leavenworth and has plenty of beers on-tap to fill up your stein.
+The Stein Beer Hall has plenty of beers on-tap to fill up your stein.
 You’ll definitely feel at home in Germany when you are sipping from an authentic stein.

 Leavenworth Snowmobiling Tours will have you cruising across the snow powder in no time!
 They provide all the gear you need: snowmobile suits, boots, gloves, and helmets.
 They recommend that you bring sunglasses and a neck warmer.
 You need to be at least 16 years old to drive, 18 years old to drive with a passenger, and children must be 5 years or older to ride.